Barakaldo

-Barakaldo (Baracaldo; Barakaldo /eu/) is a municipality located in the Biscay province in the Basque Country in Spain.
-Located on the Left Bank of the Estuary of Bilbao, the city is part of Greater Bilbao, has a population as of the 2019 census at 100,881.
+Barakaldo (/eu/; Baracaldo) is a municipality in the Biscay province in the autonomous community of the Basque Country in Spain.
+Located on the Left Bank of the Estuary of Bilbao, the city is part of Greater Bilbao, and with a population of 103,084 is Bilbao's largest suburb.

 Barakaldo has an industrial river-port heritage and has undergone significant redevelopment with new commercial and residential areas replacing the once active industrial zones.